Frequently Asked Questions

 How much does an analysis cost?

-The cost of an analysis can be $400 – $1,000 depending on the complexity of the individual client’s situation.
+The cost of an analysis can be approximately $400 – $1,500 depending on the complexity of the individual client’s situation.
 Fees are set by individual RSSAs.
 Factors affecting Social Security claiming age dates vary from client to client and even more so for couples.
 Details to consider include the client’s age and relative ages for couples; benefit amounts based on past earnings; future projected earnings anticipated; current and past relationship status – single, married, divorced, widowed; whether the client will be receiving a non-covered pension; life expectancy and a general understanding of the client’s retirement finances.

 How long does an analysis take?